samereberlin/LibroJS/README.md

 </script>
 ```

 And _WebApp.deletePage('pageId')_ public API can be used to remove pages (useful to release memory resources).
 Checkout these other dynamic page creation examples, which demonstrate better some practical utilization cases: <a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex03.1_deleteOnHide.html#firstPage" target="_blank">ex03.1_deleteOnHide.html</a>, <a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex03.2_insertNextPage.html#1" target="_blank">ex03.2_insertNextPage.html</a>, <a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex03.3_replaceNextPages.html#1" target="_blank">ex03.3_replaceNextPages.html</a>.
-(note that these additional examples use _onShow_ / _onHide_ "life cycle callbacks", which were not presented yet, but are explained in the next sections)
+Note that these additional examples use _onShow_ / _onHide_ "life cycle callbacks", which were not presented yet, but are explained in the next sections.

 ## Global elements: